lunamidori5/Midori-AI-Website/content/about-us/carly-api.md

 * Her initial test model was based on the Nous Hermes and Stable Diffusion 2 models.
 * Carly was trained on a dataset that has about 10 years of data including video, text, photos, websites, and more.
 * Her newer 248T/6.8TB model and her 124T/3.75TB fallback model are a Diffusion type models, using a CLIP and UNCLIP token program by Midori AI.
+* A link to her Notebook with more tech info is found here ([Midori-AI-Obsidian-Notes](https://github.com/lunamidori5/Midori-AI-Obsidian-Notes)) under the `SimHuman-Mind Concept Planning v2` file

 **Image Processing and Multimodal Capabilities:**